 NAS CPU and RAM

-In addition to the processor and the network controller, overall performance and the simultaneous number of connections are affected by the amount of RAM.
-A typical rule is that 1 GB RAM is required for each TB.
-This means that a 16TB NAS array must have at least 16 GB of RAM.
+In addition to the processor and the network controller, overall performance and the simultaneous number of connections depending on the amount of RAM in your NAS.
+Here’s the rule of thumb: 1 GB of RAM per 1 TB of data.
+This means that a 16TB NAS array must be equipped with at least 16 GB of RAM.